Look Up Free New York Marriage Records (Certificate Access)

 The NYC Marriage Index has a searchable database available to the public domain from 1950 to 2017.13

 Reclaim the Records has an index of New York State marriages outside of NYC from 1881 to 1965 with document images available at the Internet Archive after it won its Freedom of Information request, which referred to the favorable decision of the Gannett Co., Inc. v.
-City Clerk’s Office, City of Rochester lawsuit from 1993 as well as the NYS Freedom of Information Law (1977 N.Y.
+City Clerk’s Office, City of Rochester lawsuit from 1993 as well as the New York State Freedom of Information Law (1977 N.Y.
 Laws ch.
 933).14

 Other good resources for researching older marriage records in New York for free are: